schuhschuh/AnimationToolkit/README.md

 If you would like to remove the installed files later again, simply follow the instructions [below](#deinstallation).

-Automator Workflows which automatize and simplify the use of these basic tools can be installed separately by downloading the
+Automator Workflows which automate and simplify the use of these basic tools can be installed separately by downloading the
 [The Animation Toolkit Workflows][9] package for Mac OS X users.